SnaxFoundation/eosjs/README.md

 }
 ```

-Start a nodeosd process.
+Start a snaxnoded process.
 The docker in this repository provides a setup
 that supports the examples in this README.

 ```bash